wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/06-theme-testing.md

 Ensuring that your theme is accessible is a key aspect of responsible theme development.

-You should strive to make sure your theme meets the [WordPress Accessibility Guidelines](https://make.wordpress.org/accessibility/handbook/).
+You should strive to make sure your theme meets the [WordPress Accessibility Guidelines](https://wordpress.org/about/accessibility/).
 This includes aspects like keyboard navigation, screen reader compatibility, and proper use of ARIA roles.

 If you haven't already, check out the module on Theme Accessibility to learn more about the importance of making your theme accessible, common accessibility issues, and how to avoid them.

 You should also test your theme to ensure that it's not loading unnecessary resources, and that it's optimized for performance.

+To test this, you can use tools like [Google Lighthouse](https://developers.google.com/web/tools/lighthouse), which can be run from ChromeDevTools, from the command line, or as a Node module.

-To do this, you'll need to install your theme on a live website, and use tools like [Google Lighthouse](https://developers.google.com/web/tools/lighthouse), [PageSpeed Insights](https://pagespeed.web.dev/), or [GTmetrix](https://gtmetrix.com/) to test your theme's performance.
+You can also install your theme on a live website, and use tools like [PageSpeed Insights](https://pagespeed.web.dev/), or [GTmetrix](https://gtmetrix.com/) to test your theme's performance.
 Be sure to not only test the homepage, but also other templates for things like pages and posts.

 ## Further reading